duckduckgo/duckduckgo-documentation/duckduckhack/instant-answer-display/templates_overview.md

 ### Picking a Template Group

-The best template group for your instant answer depends on what your Instant Answer is returning.
+The best template group for your Instant Answer depends on what your Instant Answer is returning.
 Below are a few suggestions to help you narrow down your options.

 A quick way to get a feel for the different template groups is to [browse the Instant Answer directory](https://duck.co/ia).
 You can filter by the template group used on the right of the page.